""

 There are several different types of radiation devices.
 They mainly differ in the degree of depth that the radiation can reach through the tissue.
 This is important, because some tumors grow near to the surface, but others are located under the skin or even deep inside the body.
 Additionally, different types of radiation are used in oncologic radiation therapy.

 In radiation therapy, the dosage is measured in the unit Gray (Gy), named after the British physicist and radiologist Louis Harold Gray (1905-1965).
 The exact dosage for destroying a tumor depends on how susceptible the tumor is to radiation.
 In general, the dosage is between 30 and 70 Gy.
-However, the dosage is always adjusted for every single patient and the respective kind of tumor disease; it is defined in advance by a radiotherapist.
+However, the dosage is always adjusted for all patients and the respective kind of tumor disease; it is defined in advance by a radiotherapist.
 Depending on the tolerability and the reaction of the tumor, it may be necessary to make small adjustments during the radiation therapy.

 The main event that leads to the death of a cell is the destruction of its genetic material (DNA).
 When the cell stops dividing, it dies.
 The tumor stops growing.
 The therapy beam needs to damage the genetic material of every single cancer cell irreparably.
 This can only be achieved through various consecutive radiation sessions.
 The breaks between two sessions are determined in a way that healthy tissue which may have been affected during the radiation has enough time to recover.
 Cancer cells are not able to recover as quickly as healthy cells.
 This is why the damage caused by radiation inside the cancer cells accumulates in every single session until the tumor is destroyed completely.